lisza/crowdfont/README.md

 # Crowdfont

 See it: https://lisza.github.io/crowdfont.
-Click anywhere to change view color.
+Click anywhere to invert colors.

 These letter shapes are the common product of a bunch of people drawing letters in a box independently from one another with no context.